Know What You're Eating.

 Yes.
 FoodCheck covers food businesses across England, Wales, Northern Ireland, and Scotland.
 Scottish businesses are rated under the Food Hygiene Information Scheme (FHIS) run by Food Standards Scotland, so you will see a Pass or Improvement Required result rather than a 0 to 5 score.
 Everything else works the same.

 FoodCheck is completely free to download and use.
 No ads, no required account.
-An optional one-time supporter purchase or annual subscription unlocks extras: saving favourite venues, viewing a business's full inspection history, push notifications when a saved place gets re-inspected, offline caching, and pre-downloading ratings for an entire city.
+An optional one-time supporter purchase or annual subscription unlocks extras: saving favourite venues, full inspection history, re-inspection alerts for saved places, watched-area notifications for new or low-rated inspections near home or work, complete UK Insights rankings and chain report cards, offline caching, and pre-downloading ratings for an entire city.

 FoodCheck fetches ratings live from the official Food Standards Agency API every time you search, so what you see always reflects the most recently published inspection.
 Each business listing shows the exact date of the last inspection, so you can judge for yourself how recent it is.
 If a business has been re-inspected and the FSA has published the new result, it will appear in FoodCheck immediately.